Ontrack Australia offers NAS (Network Attached Storage) data recovery for all manufacturers, operating systems, and configurations.

 - Explain the data recovery process and the specifics for your individual case

-Time is an important factor
+Time is an important factor.

 When it comes to business critical data, a NAS failure can cause huge financial damage.

 Our experts always check the possibility of an Ontrack Remote Data Recovery (RDR), our fastest method of recovery.
 With this proprietary technology, the data is restored directly onto your server via a secure internet connection.
+With RDR, there is no need to dismantle the NAS server and no shipping necessary.
+All you need is an internet connection.

 Emergency NAS service available!